 By demand, there is a Pump boat from Santa Fe to Malapascua.
-Reception at the Sunday Flower will organise this pump boat.
+Reception at the SUNDAY FLOWER HOTEL annex will organise this pump boat.
 The cost to hire the pump boat one way is 3000 PHP.
-Nice journey.
+Nice journey on smooth seas.

 The ferry/barge from Hagnaya to Bantayan island goes about every hour or so, starting sometimes around 2 - 3 am, last one is at around 5.30 pm.
 There are two ferry companies operating.
 The ferry sometimes leaves early when it is full, and costs 170 PHP for a one way journey.
 Pay at the terminal office, or if the ferry is about to leave the fare can be purchased on the ferry/barge.
 There is a terminal fee of 10 PHP.
 Suggest have smaller PHP as occasionally change is difficult.

 It is safer to use the ferry in calm waters.
 Occasionally, the ferry/barge will not leave due to mechanical issues, however be patient and wait for the next one. alternatively you could charter a pump boat with other passengers, a porter will advise you. ( Not advised at night time, possible pirates).

 Sometimes the ferry will not run if there are not enough passengers to pay for fuel, maintenance and wages!

 Occasionally, when it is windy the ferry cannot dock, so it goes to the southern part of the island called Maricaban near the Mangroves, a very pretty area.
 There is transport there to get you to the Sunday Flower Resort.
 Just check the price, it is usually about the same 25 PHP for a 5 km distance.